In Short

 If you intend to sell alcohol through a home delivery service, via mail order or online, you must hold a valid liquor licence.
 The specific licence you require depends on the state where your business is based, where you are distributing and storing the alcohol, and where payment occurs.
 If you store and distribute alcohol from multiple centres around different states of Australia, you may require more than one licence.

-What is a Packaged Liquor Licence?
+What is a Packaged Liquor Licence in NSW?

 Under a packaged liquor licence, a licensee may be authorised to: